GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Cache Management](../img/Cluster_Manager-13.png)

 oxAuth caches short-lived tokens, and in a balanced cluster all instances of oxAuth need access to the cache.
-To support this requirement and still enable high-availability, Redis is installed outside the chroot on every Gluu server.
+To support this requirement and still enable high availability, Redis is installed outside the chroot on every Gluu server.
 Configuration settings inside LDAP are also changed to allow access to these instances of Redis.

 The `Fetch Cache Method` button is used to determine whether or not your LDAP is properly configured to utilize Redis or if it's still using `IN_MEMORY` which will cause failures.
 It's not necessary to click, but good to have to make sure everything is configured properly.

 Click `Setup Redis`

 !!!
 Warning
-    Redis does not utilize encrypted communication, therefore stunnel needs to be installed and configured on all servers to protect information with SSL.
+    Redis does not utilize encrypted communication, so stunnel needs to be installed and configured on all servers to protect information with SSL.

 !!!
 Note
     Twemproxy is also installed on the NGINX/Proxy server to achieve redundancy.
 Twemproxy can detect redis server communication failure to ensure high availability.